-A reconnaissance survey literally consists of driving or walking around a community (walking is better, you can see more) and noting the general distribution of buildings, structures, and neighborhoods representing different architectural styles, periods, and modes of construction.
+A reconnaissance survey literally consists of driving around a community and noting the general distribution of buildings, structures, and neighborhoods representing different architectural styles, periods, and modes of construction.
 Because reconnaissance surveys result in the recordation of only observable information, they may not provide sufficient information with which to make determinations of eligibility beyond architectural significance.
+A reconnaissance level survey should include the following: